freddiN/FreddiRollo/README.md

 ![image](https://user-images.githubusercontent.com/14030572/112668502-df56a680-8e5e-11eb-8648-4972c028e9bf.png)

 ## libraries
-Sketch, Include library, manage libraries and add the following two:
+"Sketch", "Include library", "manage libraries" and add the following two:
 - ESP8266WebServer (to open up a webserver)
 - ESP8266WiFi (to connect to your local wifi via SSID and password)